-A sequence of asynchronous copy operations initiated by a thread can be batched into a perthread group referred to as cp.async-group.
-A commit operation creates a cp.async-group containing all prior asynchronous copy operations initiated by the executing thread but none of the asynchronous copy operations following the commit operation.
-A committed asynchronous copy operation belongs to a single cp.async-group.
+A commit operation creates a per-thread async-group containing all prior asynchronous operations initiated by the executing thread but none of the asynchronous operations following the commit operation.
+A committed asynchronous operation belongs to a single async-group.

-When a cp.async-group completes, all the asynchronous copy operations belonging in that group are complete and the executing thread that initiated copy operations can read copied results.
-All cp.async-groups committed by an executing thread always complete in the order in which they were committed.
-There is no ordering between asynchronous copy operations within a cp.async-group.
+When an async-group completes, all the asynchronous operations belonging to that group are complete and the executing thread that initiated the asynchronous operations can read the result of the asynchronous operations.
+All async-groups committed by an executing thread always complete in the order in which they were committed.
+There is no ordering between asynchronous operations within an async-group.